 PROTECT ALL YOUR DEVICES:IPVanish is a great family choice as it allows unlimited connections.
 A favourite for Kodi users but look elsewhere if you want to unblock most popular streaming services.
 7-day money-back guarantee.

 Read our full IPVanish review.

-VyprVPN is a veteran provider that has beaten the geographic restrictions on content from Netflix, Hulu, and other popular streaming channels.
+VyprVPN is a veteran provider that has beaten the geographic restrictions on international content from Netflix, Hulu, and other popular streaming channels.
 It’s also a solid option for users in China who need to bypass the Great Firewall.
 The VPN is not only agile, it’s also a strong performer, featuring high-end encryption and fast download speeds.
 Our only complaint is that VyprVPN does log your real IP address for 30 days.

 The company operates VyprDNS, it’s own private and encrypted DNS service, which assists in unblocking and keeping your browsing habits safe.
 Unfortunately, subscribers can’t use VyprDNS separately from VyprVPN.

 A custom app is available for routers running Tomato firmware.
 If you’re a DD-WRT user, check out the website for instructions on how to set up OpenVPN.
 Or if you want to skip the hassle, try one of the pre-flashed routers for sale on Flashrouters.